 Sydney’s New Year’s Eve fireworks are watched by more than one million people around the harbour, plus another one billion people on television around the globe.
 The annual fireworks show began in 1976 and has blossomed into one of the biggest New Year’s Eve celebrations on the planet, attracting tens of thousands of visitors Australia and abroad to this must-see live Sydney event.

-The Sydney New Year’s Eve Party is one of the largest and most advanced fireworks display anywhere on earth, spend a budget of $7 million on eight tonnes of fireworks.
+The Sydney New Year’s Eve Party is one of the largest and most advanced fireworks display anywhere on earth, and typically spends a budget of $7 million on around eight tonnes of fireworks.
 The show is truly massive – it takes 15 months of planning and 18 shipping containers packed to the brim with pyrotechnic equipment – as Sydney enters the New Year in a haze of explosions.

-The New Year celebration in Sydney includes two spectacular firework displays: the ‘family fireworks’ at 9pm, which are about eight minutes long, and then there’s the big show at midnight, which goes for 12 minutes.
+The New Year celebration in Sydney usually includes two spectacular firework displays: the ‘family fireworks’ at 9pm, and the big show at midnight, which typically goes for longer and is even more impressive.
 Fireworks are detonated off a series of barges either side of the Sydney Harbour Bridge, which is the centrepiece of the celebration.
-In 2018, a record 28,000 fireworks shot off the famous ‘Coat Hanger’, including a spectacular shower of explosions cascading into the harbour like a waterfall.

 There is a different theme for Sydney New Year every year, including a different symbol lighting up the middle of the Sydney Harbour Bridge.
-Sydney welcomed the new millennium with the city’s symbolic “Eternity” message, 2003 was a “celebration in unity” with the dove of peace, 2012 was “time to dream” with a thought bubble, and in 2015 we were “inspired” by a glowing lightbulb.
-The theme last New Year’s?
-"The pulse of Sydney."
+Sydney welcomed the new millennium with the city’s symbolic “Eternity” message, 2003 was a “celebration in unity” with the dove of peace, 2012 was “time to dream” with a thought bubble, in 2015 we were “inspired” by a glowing lightbulb, and 2019's was "The pulse of Sydney."
 And trust us - the pulse of Sydney pumps away furiously on this night of nights.

 The pyrotechnics explode from a series of seven barges floating either side of the Sydney Harbour Bridge, which is the heart of the action.
 That means there’s dozens of vantage points along the waterfront to witness this epic party.
 Viewing locations are dotted all along the north and south edges of the harbour, including a mixture of free spots as well as ticketed events.
 Those free, non-ticketed locations are extremely busy – people camp out for more than 24 hours to secure their favourite place.
 Most of them are family friendly and alcohol free, too – police and security guard these venues carefully.